ananya-bangera/Music_Mania/README.md

 ## Applications
 >As each and every person  wants things to happened faster ,they dont want to waste valuable time
->in such situation our Music player is time saver for those who dont want to waste time for dowloading different application for tracker or to calculate calories burn
+>in such situation our Music Mania is time saver for those who dont want to waste time for dowloading different application for tracker or to calculate calories burn

 ## Future scope